The Show Must Go On (Queen song)

-"The Show Must Go On" is a song by British rock band Queen, featured as the twelfth and final track on their fourteenth album, Innuendo (1991), and is the final single to be released before the death of frontman Freddie Mercury.
-It is credited to Queen, but was primarily written by guitarist Brian May.
-The song chronicles Mercury's efforts continuing to perform despite approaching the end of his life, although his diagnosis with HIV/AIDS had not yet been made public in spite of ongoing media speculation that he was seriously ill.
-When the band recorded the song in 1990, Mercury's condition had deteriorated to the point that May had concerns as to whether he was physically capable of singing it.
-May recalls; "I said, 'Fred, I don't know if this is going to be possible to sing.'
+"The Show Must Go On" is a song by the British rock band Queen, released as the final track on their fourteenth studio album, Innuendo (1991).
+It was the last single issued before the death of frontman Freddie Mercury.
+Although credited to Queen, the song was written mainly by guitarist Brian May.
+The lyrics convey Mercury's resolve to continue working despite his deteriorating health, at a time when his HIV/AIDS diagnosis had not yet been publicly confirmed and media speculation was widespread.

+During the 1990 sessions, Mercury's condition had worsened, and May questioned whether he would be able to record the demanding vocal.
+May later recalled: "I said, 'Fred, I don't know if this is going to be possible to sing.'
 And he went, 'I'll fuc do it, darling' — vodka down — and went in and killed it, completely lacerated that vocal".

-The power ballad was released as a single in the United Kingdom on 14 October 1991 in promotion for the Greatest Hits II album, just six weeks before Mercury died.
-Following Mercury's death on 24 November 1991, the song re-entered the British charts and spent as many weeks in the top 75 (five) as it did upon its original release, initially reaching a peak of 16.
-A live version with Elton John on vocals appeared on Queen's Greatest Hits III album.
+The power ballad was released in the United Kingdom on 14 October 1991 to promote Greatest Hits II, six weeks before Mercury died.
+After his death on 24 November 1991, the single re-entered the UK Singles Chart and matched its original run of five weeks inside the top 75, peaking again at number 16.
+A live version with Elton John on vocals was later included on Greatest Hits III.

-The song was first played live on 20 April 1992, during The Freddie Mercury Tribute Concert, performed by the three remaining members of Queen, with Elton John singing lead vocals and Black Sabbath guitarist Tony Iommi playing rhythm guitar.
-It has since been played live by Queen + Paul Rodgers and Queen + Adam Lambert with Rodgers citing one of the performances as the best of his career.
-Since its release, the song has appeared on television, film (including an operatic version in Moulin Rouge!), and has been covered by a number of artists.
+"The Show Must Go On" was first performed live on 20 April 1992 at The Freddie Mercury Tribute Concert, with Elton John singing lead vocals and Black Sabbath guitarist Tony Iommi on rhythm guitar.
+The song has since been performed by Queen + Paul Rodgers and Queen + Adam Lambert, with Rodgers describing one rendition as among the strongest of his career.
+It has also been used in film and television, including an operatic arrangement in Moulin Rouge!, and has been recorded by various artists.